A property of $\gamma$ curves derived from topology of relative trisected 4-manifolds: Johnson kernel of

-In the closed case, the Theorem 1.1 in \cite{L-C1} says that an element $\rho$ of the Torelli group can be reduced by an element of the Johnson kernel in the similar situation to the Corollary 5.2 of this paper.
+In the closed case, the Theorem 1.1 in \cite{L-C1} says that an element $\rho$ of the Torelli group can be reduced by an element of the Johnson kernel in the similar situation to the Corollary 5.2 of this paper (regarding the last $(k, l, l)$-version of the theorem).
 Therefore, a natural question arises:

 \begin{question*} In the situation of the Corollary 5.2, can $\rho \in \mathcal{I}(\Sigma)$ be reduced by an element of $\mathcal{K}(\Sigma)$? \end{question*}